KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 > The idea of SOTA in “optimization” is b.s.
 When the architecture changes we may get need different optimization algorithms.

-Here's a reply:
+Two replies:

-A natural response is that this claim simply lacks evidence.
+1) This claim lacks evidence.
 For example, Muon was originally found empirically in the CIFAR-10 speedrun setting, where it lowered the record from 3.09 to 2.59 seconds.
 It was then transferred to NanoGPT, where it also worked well.
-These two settings are about as different as one can reasonably find within deep learning research, which suggests that the process of searching for good optimizers does not, in practice, usually produce results that are merely overfit to a particular architecture.
+These two settings are about as different as one can reasonably find within deep learning research, which suggests that when a properly-tuned baseline is used, the process of searching for good optimizers does not actually tend to produce results that are overfit to any particular experimental setup.

-So before taking this critique too seriously, we should ask for evidence.
-A critic should be able to point to an architectural change in the baseline that substantially alters the relative efficiency of two optimizers.
-Without that, the objection remains speculative.

-That said, even if such evidence could be produced, the practical need for leaderboards would still remain.
+2) Even in the world where the best optimizer does depend heavily on the choice of experimental setup, the practical need for leaderboards to filter signal from noise would still remain.
-For the public community, the only alternative to open-source leaderboards is to place naive trust in the claims made by papers, which has never worked out particularly well.
-Therefore, at most such evidence would only imply that we need more than one leaderboard, so that multiple architectural regimes can be represented.
+What would be different is just that we would need more than one leaderboard, in order to cover the space of experimental setups.

 ## Notes